 - 1 1/2 cups beef broth

-- To marinate the beef, slice it thinly (this is easy if it is still a bit frozen) and combine the beef with 4 tbsp of soy sauce, 2 tbsp of rice wine vinegar, and 1 tsp of sesame oil.
+- To marinate the beef, slice it thinly (this is easy if it is still a bit frozen) and combine the beef with 4 tbsp of soy sauce or coconut aminos, 2 tbsp of rice wine vinegar, and 1 tsp of sesame oil.
 Set aside.

 - Cut the broccoli into bite size pieces.
 Bring a pot of water to a boil and salt it liberally.
 Add the broccoli at once and let the pot come back to a boil.
 Once the pot boils, drain the broccoli and shock it in a bowl of ice water or run very cold tap water over the broccoli.
 Set the broccoli aside.

 - Finely chop the garlic and ginger.
 Set this aside to make the sauce.

 - Add 1 tbsp of oil to a large skillet and heat it over high.
 Working in batches, cook the beef until browned but not quite cooked all the way through, about 1-2 minutes per side.
 Remove the cooked beef and keep cooking the beef in batches, adding more oil as needed, until it is all browned.